Æ

 Erin is the recipient of numerous accolades, including being recognized as one of Sports Business Journal’s “Game Changers: Women in Sports Business” in 2024, the Ottawa Board of Trade and Ottawa Business Journal’s 2022 CFO of the Year, the Ottawa Women’s Business Network 2009 Corporate Businesswoman of the Year, and one of the Ottawa Business Journal’s 40 Under 40 in 2010.

 She holds a degree in Commerce from Queen’s University, as well as FCPA and FCA designations.
-She is committed to the Ottawa community through her roles as Chair of the board of trustees of Bruyère Continuing Care, and as director for the Senators Community Foundation and West Ottawa Soccer Club boards.
+She is committed to the Ottawa community through her roles as Chair of the board of trustees of Bruyère Health, and as director for the Senators Community Foundation and West Ottawa Soccer Club boards.

 Erin resides in Kanata with her husband, Joe Abel, and children Owen and Reganne.